ousatov-ua/dns/README.md

 </div>

+> [!IMPORTANT]
+> 🎉 Many thanks to: [AA ar51an](https://github.com/ar51an), [Gerd hagezy](https://github.com/hagezi).
+Please give a star for their awesome work! 🎉

 🔸 Current HOWTO is for Debian based distributions, tested on Debian 12.

+🔸 Should work on other distributions with minimal changes

+🔸 I'm working on a script to automate next steps.

 > [!TIP]
 > For Home network I would say that minimal requirements are 1 CPU core and 2 Gb RAM.